-Section IV deals with the short-distance UV divergences, and their renormalization.
-Defining the model in (fictitious) d dimensions, with d=3 relevant for RNA folding, dimensional analysis shows that d may be used as an analytic regularisation parameter (dimensional regularization), and that the model is expected to be renormalizable for d=2.
-This is briefly explained in subsection IV A. The crucial tool to analyze the short-distance singularities is the Multilocal Operator Product Expansion (MOPE), which generalizes the standard Wilson OPE for local field theories.
-It is an extension of the MOPE introduced in [31, 32] for self-avoiding manifold models, and used in [31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43] for interacting tethered membranes and polymers.
-This MOPE and its structure for the different relevant (local and multilocal) operators is introduced and discussed in subsection IV B. In subsection IV C we use the MOPE formalism to analyze the UV divergences of our model for random RNA folding, and show that it is indeed renormalizable (for $\varepsilon = d - 2 \to 0$).
-In subsection IV D we discuss the general structure of the counterterms and of the renormalized action.
+Section 4 deals with the short-distance UV divergences and their renormalization.
+Defining the model in (fictitious) d dimensions, with d = 3 relevant for RNA folding, dimensional analysis shows that d may be used as an analytic regularization parameter (dimensional regularization), and that the model is expected to be renormalizable for d = 2.
+This is briefly explained in section 4.1.
+The crucial tool to analyze the short-distance singularities is the multilocal operator product expansion (MOPE), which generalizes the standard Wilson OPE for local field theories.
+It is an extension of the MOPE introduced in [34, 35] for self-avoiding manifold models and used in [34]-[46]for interacting tethered membranes and polymers.
+This MOPE and its structure for the different relevant (local and multilocal) operators is introduced and discussed in section 4.2.
+In section 4.3 we use the MOPE formalism to analyze the UV divergences of our model for random RNA folding and show that it is indeed renormalizable (for $\varepsilon = d - 2 \rightarrow 0$).
+In section 4.4 we discuss the general structure of the counterterms and of the renormalized action.
 We show that UV finiteness requires a renormalization of the coupling constant q (as expected), a renormalization of the field $\vec{\mathbf{r}}$ (which represents the position of the random walk in the d-dimensional fictitious space), plus an additional renormalization for a boundary operator in the case of open RWs, which is crucial for the consistency of the model.
-The definition of the renormalization-group beta-functions and of the anomalous dimensions of the operators is given in subsection IVE.
-Two slightly different renormalization schemes, denoted MS and MS, and based on the standard minimal subtraction scheme (subtraction of poles in $\varepsilon = d - 2$) are introduced in subsection IV F. They will be used for the explicit calculations.
-In subsection IV G we discuss renormalization of the so-called contact operator Φ , and show that its anomalous dimension is not independent of the renormalization of $\vec{\mathbf{r}}$, thanks to a new scaling relation that we derive with the help of the multi-strand model.
-Finally, in subsection IV H we apply our results to show that the Lässig-Wiese model for random RNA folding is indeed renormalizable, and we make precise the relation between our renormalization of g and of $\vec{\mathbf{r}}$ and the renormalization of the coupling constant g and of the RNA strand length L in the LW model.
+The definition of the renormalization-group beta functions and of the anomalous dimensions of the operators is given in section 4.5.
+Two slightly different renormalization schemes, denoted MS and \overline{MS} , and based on the standard minimal subtraction scheme (subtraction of poles in $\varepsilon = d-2$) are introduced in section 4.6.
+They will be used for the explicit calculations.
+In section 4.7 we discuss renormalization of the so-called contact operator Φ and show that its anomalous dimension is not independent of the renormalization of $\vec{\mathbf{r}}$, thanks to a new scaling relation that we derive with the help of the multi-strand model.
+Finally, in section 4.8 we apply our results to show that the Lässig-Wiese model for random RNA folding is indeed renormalizable, and we make precise the relation between our renormalization of q and of $\vec{\mathbf{r}}$ and the renormalization of the coupling constant q and of the RNA strand length L in the LW model.
 This was the first initial motivation of our study.

-We then compute at second order (two loops) the renormalization-group functions of the random RNA folding model, and the scaling exponents for the freezing transition.
-In section V we give explicitly all diagrams and integrals.
-In subsection V A we present the principle of our calculation for RNA strands of fixed length.
-In subsection V B we present the calculation for another ensemble, the so called "grand canonical" ensemble, where the length of the RNA strand is a fluctuating variable distributed with an exponential distribution involving a chemical potential τ .
-This is reminiscent of the two ensembles present for self-avoiding polymers (fixed length), and the n=0 field theory the after deGennes mapping (Laplace transform) [46].
+We then compute at second order (two loops) the renormalization-group functions of the random RNA folding model and the scaling exponents for the freezing transition.
+In section 5 we give explicitly all diagrams and integrals.
+In section 5.1 we present the principle of our calculation for RNA strands of fixed length.
+In section 5.2 we present the calculation for another ensemble, the so-called 'grand-canonical' ensemble, where the length of the RNA strand is a fluctuating variable distributed with an exponential distribution involving a chemical potential τ .
+This is reminiscent of the two ensembles present for self-avoiding polymers (fixed length), and the n = 0 field theory after de Gennes mapping (Laplace transform) [49].
 The calculations require the evaluation of diagrams to two loops in perturbation theory.
-This is done in subsection V C for one-strand configurations, in subsection V D for two-strand configurations, and in subsection V E for diagrams involved in the renormalization of the contact operator Φ .
+This is done in section 5.3 for one-strand configurations, in section 5.4 for two-strand configurations and in section 5.5 for diagrams involved in the renormalization of the contact operator Φ .